Your help is needed!

 CDSS has expanded its Lifetime Contribution Award to include the possibility of awarding it posthumously.
-It is intended to honor those who were deserving of and likely to receive the Lifetime Achievement Award (LCA) but who passed on before they could be honored.
+It is intended to honor those who were deserving of and likely to receive the Lifetime Contribution Award (LCA) but who passed on before they could be honored.
 The Posthumous award will be given to honor the work done by such persons and to hold them up as exemplars of the attributes CDSS values.
 It is not intended as an annual award; there is no obligation to give the recognition every year and no more than one will be given in a calendar year.

 Any CDSS member may make recommendations for this award at any time.
 Those recommending a posthumous candidate commit to finding someone to be responsible for organizing appropriate recognition.
 Recognition could be an event or participation in an existing event, a named scholarship, or a dance, music, song or publication in honor of the person.
 Recognition will be planned in coordination with CDSS.

 Criteria for a posthumous award are the same as for the regular Lifetime Contribution Award with one addition, and include: